The Top Industries Where Print Security Is Paramount

-More than any other sector in Australia, the healthcare industry is the most at risk for data breaches, according to this 2018 report from the Office of the Australian Information Commissioner.
+More than any other sector in Australia, the healthcare industry is the most at risk for data breaches, according to a report from the Office of the Australian Information Commissioner.

 The healthcare industry combines the two factors that can put an institution at risk for print security—a high-activity environment and a high volume of print needs.
 Even in smaller doctors’ offices, medical professionals frequently use printers to provide patients with information, produce prescriptions, and file reports.
 In large hospitals, an enormous amount of paperwork passes through printers daily.
 All of these documents are highly sensitive, and so ensuring they are well protected when being transferred from a computer or mobile device to a printer is essential.
 Healthcare workers also must ensure that documents, once printed, are protected from prying eyes.

 Similar to the healthcare sector, the legal sector deals with a large number of very sensitive documents that must be printed for clients and lawyers to use in their day-to-day jobs.
 Data leaks and breaches could have massive knock-on effects that could jeopardise the very foundation of the justice system.

 Lawyers frequently have to travel to courthouses and other law firms for meetings and hearings, which means they may also be printing on unfamiliar networks or locations.
 This is why it’s essential that legal professionals have a sound understanding of proper print security—they must have confidence when using their own printers, and know when it is safe to print on a machine that isn’t within their own offices.

 If there is one sector that involves a lot of paperwork, it’s accounting.
 Both independent accountants and those who work within a business have to deal with a lot of paper coming and going, and keeping it secure and organised is of utmost importance.